What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 Power needs alignment

-Will needs support
+Willpower needs environmental support

 Environment Is Not Just a Place